Cookies on this website

 My principal collaborations are with the Medical Epidemiology and Biostatistics Department at the Karolinska Institute, Department of Primary Care Health Sciences at Oxford University, and more recently with Universities of Orebro, Manchester, Nottingham, IOPPN, Edinburgh, Helsinki, Berlin, Ghent, Southern Denmark, and Department of Clinical Neuroscience at Karolinska.

-I am a member of the UK's Independent Advisory Panel on Deaths in Custody, an arms-length governmental body sponsored by the DHS, MoJ and Home Office.
-I am on the international advisory board of The Lancet Psychiatry, and previously sat on the expert panel of the South Central RfPB committee and was external examiner for the Forensic Psychiatry MSc at IOPPN.
+I am a member of the UK's Independent Advisory Panel on Deaths in Custody, an arms-length governmental body sponsored by the DHSC, MoJ and Home Office.
+I am on the international advisory board of The Lancet Psychiatry, section editor for BMJ Mental Health, and previously expert panel menber of South Central RfPB committee and external examiner for the Forensic Psychiatry MSc at IOPPN.

 I was the expert forensic psychiatrist appointed by the UN-sponsored Khmer Rouge Tribunal to assess the fitness to plead and stand trial of the defendants in Case 002.

-Clinical work includes sessions for Oxford Health NHS Foundation Trust as a visiting psychiatrist at a local prison.
-Previously I have worked as a consultant forensic psychiatrist in low and medium secure hospital settings.
+Clinical work includes sessions for Oxford Health NHS Foundation Trust as forensic psychiatrist assessing referrals from community and inpatient adult mental health services.
+Previously I worked as a visiting psychiatrist for 13 years at a local prison, and consultant forensic psychiatrist in low and medium secure hospital settings.
 I was appointed consultant forensic psychiatrist in 2003.

 More broadly, I have tried to communicate our group's research findings with the general public and clinical colleagues.
 For media work and podcasts, see: http://www.psych.ox.ac.uk/research/forensic-psychiatry